 One way to achieve this would have been to adopt a perilous combating strategy, relying on bizarre moves to win.
 Although this method could have reduced power consumption, its inherent weaknesses could still have been detected and exposed by the opponent, therefore immediately failing its purpose.
 A serious creator of an ideal martial art should thus begin by establishing a fundamental and stable structure instead.

-Such structure, to be used as the foundation for the ideal martial art, must be in itself inspirational and unprecedented: first, its structure is geared towards efficient power consumption; second, it leverages on natural power to fuel movements; third, it is equipped with a mechanism that can utilize the resilient structure fueled by a natural power source to give out massive power for both offense and defense.
+Such structure, to be used as the foundation for the ideal martial art, must be in itself inspirational and unprecedented.
+First, its structure is geared towards efficient power consumption.
+Second, it leverages on natural power to fuel movements.
+Third, it is equipped with a mechanism that can utilise the resilient structure fuelled by a natural power source to give out massive power for both offence and defence.

 In principle, a new martial art bearing the above three aspects of structure is ready to be regarded as an ideal breakthrough.
 In pursuit of such an ideal martial art, Ng Mui retreated to dedicate herself wholeheartedly to contemplating.
 In the end she awakened to a complete conception functioning as the foundation of the new martial art.

 - To launch an attack along a straight line as it is the shortest distance between two points